Content Translator

 Kirby Tools section preview

-If you want to allow overwriting content of the default language by importing from a secondary language, you can set the importFrom property to all.
+To allow overwriting content of the default language by importing from a secondary language, you can set the importFrom property to all.
 This will enable you to import content from the secondary language to the default language:

 sections/content-translator.yml